 We appreciate that in nascent, dynamic markets, our clients’ strategies will evolve and adapt over time.
 And as result, we are ever mindful about perceived or real conflicts of interest.
 We take care to ensure that our work to advance the goals of one client does not conflict with the interests of our other clients -- and rely on shared trust and transparency with our clients to identify potential problems early.

-We select clients that we believe are best-in-class within their vertical market.
+We select clients that we believe are best-in-class within their field.
 That practice conflicts us out of a lot of work--but it allows us to foster long term partnerships with our clients.

 At the outset of every relationship and throughout the term of our work, we share and discuss our confidentiality and conflict of interest policies: